 The Gardens of War & Wasteland books will deal with a number of socially relevant themes including sexuality and mental health.
 Overarching ideas explore the tension between duty and desire; the weight of responsibility; and the battle to overcome internal and external adversity on the road to peace.

 Well then, who should read it?

-Gardens of War & Wasteland is a New Adult dark fantasy series featuring a racially and sexually diverse cast aimed at readers of all genders aged 18-30 years.
+That said, Gardens of War & Wasteland is a New Adult dark fantasy series featuring a racially and sexually diverse cast primarily aimed at readers of all genders aged 18-30 years.

-Further questions regarding the world and characters of Gardens of War & Wasteland are warmly welcome.
-Hit me up on twitter @jessicaamcminn or comment below.
+For further questions regarding the world and characters of Gardens of War & Wasteland hit me up on twitter, instagram and facebook, or comment below.